Watch Again ‘The Path’ Season 1 Full Episodes Online Free Before Hulu Premieres Season 2 [Video]

 The Meyerist Movement returns to Hulu on Wed.
 Jan.
 25, 2017, and Hulu has made Season 1 of The Path available for free online.
 If you watched The Path Season 1 and want to watch again before Season 2, or if you missed the show and want to check it out, now’s your chance.
 You can watch full, complete episodes of The Path Season 1 online in the video player above.
-There are 10 episodes and they are all included in the playlist.
+There are 10 episodes, and they are all included in the playlist.
 You won’t need a subscription or log in to watch the videos; however, you will need a Hulu subscription to watch Season 2.
-The Path is a Hulu original and stars Breaking Bad’s Aaron Paul, Hannibal’s Hugh Dancy and True Detective’s Michelle Monaghan.
+The Path is a Hulu original and stars Breaking Bad’s Aaron Paul, Hannibal’s Hugh Dancy, and True Detective’s Michelle Monaghan.
 You may see a video preview of The Path Season 2 below.

 My name is Eddie, and I was in a cult. #ThePath Season 2 premieres January 25, only on @Hulu. #NothingStaysBuried pic.twitter.com/AgiMJMtDOV